drewlinn/local-zoo/README.md

 ## Known Bugs

-_MasterAnimalList does not display by default, but will display if "All Animals" is selected after having already selected either "2andOver" and "under2"._
+MasterAnimalList does not display by default, but will display if "All Animals" is selected after having already selected either "2andOver" and "under2".
+Working on a fix.

 ## Support and contact details

-_If you find any bugs or other issues with my code, please contact me by emailing expandrew@gmail.com_
+If you find any bugs or other issues with my code, please contact me by emailing expandrew@gmail.com

 ## Technologies Used